 Looking for laughs?
-Home to the largest comedy festival in Europe, a great selection of comedy clubs and nights, and of course its residents with their wonderful sense of humour, it should come as no surprise that Glasgow has produced comedy geniuses such as Billy Connolly and Kevin Bridges.
+Home to the largest comedy festival in Europe, a great selection of comedy clubs and nights, and of course its residents with their wonderful sense of humour, it should come as no surprise that Glasgow has produced comedy geniuses such as Billy Connolly, Kevin Bridges and Susan Calman.
 So whether you’re laughing with the locals at your favourite comedy club or taking in a famous comedian at one of the world’s busiest indoor arenas, you'll be laughing the night away in Glasgow.

 Glaswegians are known across the world for their sharp sense of humour and self-deprecating banter.
 Humour is rooted in the city’s history – from the working class shipyards to the modern day creative scene – comedy has always been part of the city’s story.

 A great place to find out about Glasgow’s love affair with comedy and entertainment is the world’s oldest surviving music hall, the Britannia Panopticon.
 The city’s workers of the day would cram in to be entertained at the multiple daily shows.
 You can find out more about the amazing history of the building, its performers (comedy legend Stan Laurel made his stage debut at just 16-years-old in 1906!) and its rowdy audiences at weekly tours and shows.

 It was 50 years later, that a 16-year-old Billy Connolly started working in the city’s infamous shipyards.
 And it was here that the godfather of alternative comedy honed his humour.

 "I consider myself a citizen of the world, but I was born and raised in Glasgow - it is where my first children were born, where I learned to play the banjo, where I served my apprenticeship as a welder and where I first performed in public.
 My heart beats to the rhythm of Glasgow - it is in my blood."